 Adam’s Peak

 Adam’s Peak is definitely one of the best places to visit in Sri Lanka.
-It is famous for it’s Sri Pada, or sacred footprint, that is said to be at the top of the mountain.
+It is famous for its Sri Pada, or sacred footprint, which is said to be at the top of the mountain.
 The footprint is rumoured to be that of different prophets in multiple different religions.
 Needless to say, countless legends surround the mountain.

 If you’re not up for climbing the entirety of Adam’s Peak, opt for Little Adam’s Peak, a much easier day hike.
 Either way, they’re both worthwhile Sri Lanka tourist places.